Species: Lolium Perenne

 Dundrod provides high quality forage from both silage and grazing management.
 Grazing D values and second cut silage are particularly good and the high early spring growth displayed by Dundrod requires cutting at the correct growth stage to ensure quality is maximised.

-Dundrod has excellent Mildew resistance (7.5) and Crown Rust Resistance (7.8) as well as excellent ground cover scores.
+Dundrod has good Mildew resistance (6.4) and Crown Rust Resistance (6.7) as well as excellent ground cover scores.

 Being a diploid, you should expect an average of 600,000 seeds per kilogram and a slightly more prostrate growth habit.
 Dundrod therefore brings ground cover and a higher plant population than tetraploid counterparts to mixtures.